civboot/fngi/notes/spore.md

 from the module, U32 is an absolute jump.

 The following Jump modes are possible:
+- 0 NOJ: No Jump, do not perform jump (but do the rest of the operation)
-- 0 000 JZ: Jump to Immediate if store=zero
+- 1 JZ: Jump to Immediate if store=zero
+- 2 JTBL: consume StoRe and jump to the jump table which uses the IMM for it's size.
+- 3 JST: Jump to STore.
+Consumes store.
+- 4 reserved
-- 1 001 CALL: Call an address
+- 5 CALL: Call an address
   - pop ptr off of store, convert to APtr using MP if necessary.
   - fetch 16bit growWs value at ptr.
-  - grow WS by growWs.
+  - grow LS by growWs.
   - push `EP+INSTR_WIDTH` onto RS, including current MP and amount WS grew.
   - jump to ptr+2 (skipping WS size)
-- 2 010 JST: Jump to STore.
-Consumes store.
-- 3 011 CNW: Call an address without a working stack update.
-Does not require memory read.
+- 6 CNL: Call an address without a locals stack update.
+Does not require a memory read.
+Still pushes relevant values onto call stack so that RET works identically.
-- 4 100 JTBL: consume StoRe and jump to the jump table which uses the IMM for it's size.
-- 5 101 reserved
-- 6 110 RET: return
+- 7 RET: return
   - pop address and WS growth from RS.
   - shrink WS by grown amount
   - jump to address
-- 7 111 NOJ: No Jump, do not perform jump (but do the rest of the operation)

 Some constraints on jump modes:
 - NOJ and RET have no constraints.